vlcpenguin/nekocord/README.md

 # Introduction
 Minimal discord library written in GO (Nothing else to it)

+It works with user accounts but i wouldn't recommend it since it goes against Discords TOS and can get your account terminated even tho i've never heard of a case where some had been self-botting and got banned for it without spamming their api.

+To not risk getting banned try only using bot tokens.

 > Lacks alot of the Discord API so not good for super huge projects.

 # Installation